limelight1310-alt/Stress-Confidence-detector-for-Interviews-LMS-task-MIT-/README.md

 - Best moment card showing your peak confidence window
 - 6 MediaPipe facial behaviour signals — eye contact, brow tension, lip tension, smile authenticity, head level, and face stability
+ - Custom question input — users can enter their own interview questions
+ -  one per line, or use the premade set of 13 classic and stress test questions

 ## The Problem